aurimasmb/worldclimatebath/meeting2.md

 Niall, do you need any more details for publicity?
 Do you need help printing,  distributing materials or otherwise?

+### SiP Involvement

+Maya, does SiP want to get involved, and if so, how? : )

 ### Trial Game

+In Westgate because there is food, beverages, and plenty of space : )

 See [Doodle Poll](https://doodle.com/poll/ym3dxr5uxys5766b)